 Culinary Travel across the Continents

-One course that is especially intriguing, What’s the Buzz?, is taught by bee enthusiasts Stephens and Tom Mitchell, Chief Financial and Operations Officer.
-Things are abuzz for some of our seventh- and eighth-graders as they participate in a beekeeping Awesome Initiative (AI) class.
-Students are learning how to build and manage a hive and how to feed the bees and generate new colonies.
-They are also studying the threats to hives as well as what hives need to thrive.
+One course that was especially intriguing, What’s the Buzz?, was taught by bee enthusiasts Stephens and Tom Mitchell, Chief Financial and Operations Officer.
+Things were "abuzz" for these students as they learned how to build and manage a hive and how to feed the bees and generate new colonies.
+They also studied the threats to hives as well as what hives need to thrive.
+View the video here.

 “Courses like these give students a chance to really hone in on what it is they enjoy pursuing and to do that under the tutelage of a teacher who is passionate,” Stephens said.
 “Learning doesn’t get much better than that.”